Chocolate Brownie Cookies & Bars

 Beat eggs until foamy.
 Gradually add sugar and beat about 5 minutes until thick.
 Blend in chocolate mixture.

-Stir in flour, baking powder, cinnamon, salt, vanilla, and nuts.
+Stir in flour, baking powder, cinnamon, salt, vanilla, and pecans.

 Drop by teaspoons onto cookie sheets and bake 8–10 minutes.
 Cool slightly before removing.